filterpaper/qmk_userspace/readme.md

 # Building Corne Keyboard (CRKBD)
-Corne is configured with a few modular build options in `rules.mk`:
+Corne is configured with a few modular build options in [rules.mk](rules.mk):
 ## Tiny build
 Minimal firmware with no OLED and RGB support is the default:
 ```